Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 There are miles and miles of surface trails inside the park boundaries.
 Hiking is one of the best ways to see the Chihuahuan Desert and parts of the Guadalupe Mountains.

-If you’re hiking in the summer, be mindful of the harsh desert heat.
+If hiking in the summer, be mindful of the harsh desert heat.
 It is best to walk early in the summer and not very far.
 There is no shade in this area.

 Do you need help thinking about what type of hiking clothes to pack?
 Find out exactly what to wear hiking all year long.